-Community insights and perceptions During CSG construction period (2011 - 2014):
+Community insights and perceptions

-Increased spending in town; local business "enjoyed the benefits of CSG".
+During CSG construction period (2011 - 2014): Increased spending in town; local business "enjoyed the benefits of CSG".
 However businesses experienced skills shortages and anecdotes of "labour poaching" were common.
 Local employers had to offer higher wages to attract or retain workers.
 Interviewees mentioned "winners" and "losers" in relation to CSG.

 Since CSG construction period (2015 - now): Since 2014, business "slow down" is reported, with some businesses affected more directly than others (e.g. motels, hospitality).
 Locals observed businesses closing; however, that seems to be stabilising.
 The overall increase in number of businesses may be related to an increase in people starting businesses from home (anecdotes of CSG workers using severance pay for this purpose).
-Wages remain high but disposable income is perceived to be decreasing.
+The income we see is very much an average, as the community percieves there are some very high and very low incomes, as opposed to most people making about the average taxable income.